FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 Swimming global governing body FINA called off the World Junior Swimming Championships that were to take place in Kazan, Russia.
 TAEKWONDO

-World Taekwondo said no Russian nor Belarusian flags and anthems would be displayed and played at its events, adding it would not also organise nor recognise events in Russia and Belarus.
+World Taekwondo said no Russian nor Belarusian flags and anthems would be displayed and played at its events, adding it would not organise or recognise events in Russia and Belarus.
 It also revoked the honorary 9th dan black belt conferred to Putin in November 2013.

 TENNIS Tennis's international governing bodies said Russian and Belarusian players could continue to compete in international events and the Grand Slams but no longer under the name or flag of their nations until further notice.